GitExcited/Brain-to-Text-Neural-Speech-Decoding/README.md

     - loss functions
 - clone the benchmarks into our repo for accees and version control
   - track and modify the benchmarks

+- familiarize with kaggle and add entries to the leaderboard
+  - submit titanic dataset
+  - submit benchmark results
+  - train and submit benchmark models
+  - gather links to papers onto this repository
+    - (optionnal) use zotero